-Obtaining a PhD We begin by studying the relationship between the gap and the share of students who obtain a PhD.
-We construct this variable using data from the NSF Survey of Earned Doctorates, separately for five macro-fields: STEM, Health, Business, Social Science, and Humanities.
-To match the level of aggregation of this variable, we aggregate the education-innovation gap at the school-by-macro field level (rather than just at the school level) and modify equation (9) slightly so that one observation in our data is a school-by-macro field in a year.
-In column 1 of Table 8 (panel (a)) we pool data across macro-fields.
-The unconditional correlation between the gap and the share of students who obtain a PhD is negative and statistically significant: A one-standard deviation lower gap is associated with a 0.4 percentage point higher share, or 17 percent compared with an average of 0.0265 percent.
+Obtaining a doctoral degree We begin by studying the relationship between the gap and the share of students who obtain a doctoral degree.
+We construct this variable using data from the NSF Survey of Doctorate Recipients (SDR), separately for five macro-fields: STEM, Health, Business, Social Science, and Humanities.
+To match the level of aggregation of this variable, we aggregate the education-innovation gap at the school-by-macro field level, rather than just at the school level, and we modify equation (10) so that one observation in our data is a school and by macro-field in a year.
+The quantity θ_s is also estimated separately for each macro field.
+In column 1 of Table 8 (panel (a)), we pool data across all macro-fields.
+The unconditional correlation between the gap and the share of students who obtain a doctoral degree is negative and statistically significant: A one-standard deviation lower gap is associated with a 0.44 percentage point higher share, or 15 percent compared with an average of 2.69 percent.
 The correlation is particularly strong for Social Science (-0.0124) and Health (-0.0074), while it is small and indistinguishable from zero for STEM, Business, and Humanities.
 These correlations remain remarkably robust when we control for school characteristics (Table 8, panel (b)).

-Invention Next, we test whether students at schools which offer courses with a lower gap produce more inventions later in their life, in the form of patents.
-We do so by substituting the total number of patents received after graduation by students at each school as the outcome in equation (9).
-Unconditionally, a one-standard deviation decline in the gap is associated with 27 additional patents at a given school, or 20 percent compared with an average of 131 patents (Table 8, panel (b), column 8, p-value equal to 0.11).
-The relationship remains robust and even becomes more precise controlling for school observables (Table 8, panel (b)).
+Invention Next, we test whether students at schools that offer courses with a lower gap produce more inventions later in their lives, in the form of patents.
+We do so by using the total number of patents received after graduation by students at each school as the dependent variable in equation (10).
+Unconditionally, a one-standard deviation decline in the gap is associated with 27 additional patents at a given school, or 20 percent compared with an average of 130 patents per school (Table 8, panel (a), column 7, p-value equal to 0.11).
+The relationship remains robust and even becomes more precise controlling for school observables (Table 8, column 7, panel (b)).
+These results indicate that, although students in schools with a lower gap are not more likely to complete a STEM doctorate (as shown in column 2), they produce significantly more innovation in the form of patents.